-- Demonstrate a critical understanding of the principal trends of speculative thought reflected in those schools directly related to the Vedic textual tradition.
+- Demonstrate a critical understanding of the principal trends of speculative thought reflected in the ancient and medieval philosophical schools directly related to the main Vedic and non-Vedic textual traditions.

 - Identify the connections between ontology, soteriology, ethics, epistemology and theory of language as they relate to the schools of thought examined in the course.

-- Critically evaluate the arguments presented in the secondary literature regarding the historical development and philosophical significance of the schools discussed.
+- Critically evaluate the arguments presented in the secondary literature regarding the historical development and philosophical and social significance of the schools and authors discussed.